Research Development Engineer Jobs in Connecticut

 Essential skills for a Research Development Engineer include strong analytical thinking, problem-solving, project management, and technical skills.
 Proficiency in specialized software such as AutoCAD, MATLAB, or SolidWorks is often required.
 Having a deep understanding of mathematical concepts and the ability to interpret technical diagrams is also crucial.
 Engineers should have a bachelor's or master's degree in an engineering discipline, with Professional Engineer (PE) certification being a significant advantage.
 Prior to becoming a Research Development Engineer, one may hold roles such as Junior Engineer, Design Engineer, or Project Engineer.

-1-6 of 6 Jobs
+1-7 of 7 Jobs

-Senior Research Engineer Fiber Science and Filtration Technologies
+Senior Research Engineer

 • West Haven, CT

-• 24 days ago
+• 14 days ago

 • West Haven, CT

-• 24 days ago
+• 14 days ago

-Principal Composite Research Engineer
+Principal Polymer Matrix Composite Research Engineer

 • Hartford, CT